| |

 3. Lack of Independent Thinking

-5. Reading Habit Crisis
+5. Lack of Reading Habit

-6. English Language Barrier
+6. English Language as a Challenge

-11. Conclusion
+12. Conclusion

 Introduction